Prabashi/banking-system/README.md

 ## Local environment setup

-Before everything please clone the project and install node JS in your local coumputer.
+Before everything please clone the project and install node JS in your local computer.
 Version used here is,

 ### `v18.17.0`